 It is usually prescribed by, or in collaboration with, a paediatric endocrinologist, most of whom are members of the British Society for Paediatric Endocrinology and Diabetes (BSPED).

 The BSPED National Growth Hormone (GH) audit was initiated in January 2013 to establish an ongoing audit, including linked anonymised data, of all children and adolescents newly-prescribed GH treatment in the UK.
-The aim of this audit is to:
+BSPED GH Audit is not ongoing at present.
+The aim of this audit was to:

 - allow monitoring of ongoing trends in prescribing practice